-Legal is not always adequate.
-An investigators should go the extra mile and seek approval for their research from the local IRB, ethics committee or other local resource acting on behalf of the local constituency the PI wishes to study.
-Be sure that you know details such as what the local legal age to consent is, that your method of collecting data will not be disturbing or insulting to your subjects, that your method of getting and documenting consent is reasonable for the population to be studied.
+Legal is not always adequate and research that is exempt in the US may not be exempt in other countries.
+An investigator should go the extra mile and seek approval for their research from the local IRB, ethics committee or other local resource acting on behalf of the local constituency the PI wishes to study.
+Be sure that you know details such as what the local legal age

 Some international study programs have a research requirement and some run their own IRBs.
 Even if the program's IRB approved your project, if you intend to use your research for Kenyon course or graduation requirements after you return, your research protocol must be reviewed by the Kenyon IRB.
 You will be asked to supply a copy of the international study program's IRB approval.
 Be sure to keep all documentation including IRB application, approval, protocol documents including recruitment, consent, and questionnaires or other measurement or interview tools or schedules.
 Additionally, you must have completed Kenyon's required Human Subjects in Research training course.